mishl-dev/marinai/README.md

 - **Cerebras AI** - for the powerful language model API
 - **SurrealDB** - for the innovative database with built-in vector search
 - **DiscordGo** - for the excellent Discord API wrapper

-## 📧 Contact

-For questions, issues, or suggestions, please open an issue on GitHub.